- Skip Navigation

-If your doctor notes signs of AMD during an exam, he or she will likely recommend that you start taking special vitamins.
-The Age-Related Eye Disease Study 2 (AREDS 2)—for which The Retina Group of Washington served as a research center—evaluated a specific combination of vitamins C and E, anti-oxidants, and the minerals zinc and copper that were found to reduce the risk of dry AMD progressing to wet AMD and its associated vision loss.
+If your doctor notes signs of AMD during the exam, he or she is likely to recommend you start taking special vitamins.
+The Age-Related Eye Disease Study (AREDS) evaluated a specific combination of vitamin and mineral supplements found to reduce the likelihood of dry AMD progressing to wet AMD, and its risk of associated vision loss.

 |AREDS 2 Formula||Daily Dose|

 |Vitamin E||400 IU|